Focus on Light on the Dorset Coast Holiday

 You can check in to your room from 2.30pm onwards.
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-Today starts with a talk about our objectives for our holiday, including possibilities for capturing sunrises and sunsets and a look at the influence of light in photography.
-Weather permitting we'll explore the area around West Lulworth House, looking at views in and around the Lulworth Cove area, including Durdle Door.
+On our first day out, we'll have some morning tuition discussing techniques related to landscape photography requested by guests.
+Afterwards we'll explore the area around West Lulworth House, looking at views in and around Lulworth Cove, including Durdle Door.
 We'll return to West Lulworth House in the afternoon to review our results.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.